 The data annotation process starts with independent annotation, represented by the left grey box in Figure 2, each instance in the dataset need to be labeled by all or part of annotators independently.
 To avoid bias in data distribution, it is suggested that the process is carried out by grouping and crossing, and ensure the effective resolution of inconsistencies.
 Several annotators (represented as variable n in the figure) are invited to label the raw dataset.
 Certain qualifications are required on the annotators, for example doctors and trained annotators in specific case domain.

 However, for cost considerations, some projects will also set up one annotator (Set n to 1) in this parallel independent annotation part, and then goes to arbitration if encounter difficulties.

+Label Fusion

+<TBD>

 Arbitration